bgerber123/Wolverine-WAFWA-Survey2022-Manuscript/README.md

 ---

-There are two fundamental  workflows in this repository.
+There are three fundamental workflows.

 ### Summary of workflows

-There are two wolverine surveys (2017 and 2022) and subsequently two fundamental data sets.
+There are two wolverine surveys (2017 and 2022) and subsequently two data sets.

 There are two spatial occupancy analyses, one for each survey.